 The NHB is authorized by the Commodity Promotion, Research and Information Act of 1996 and was established under the rules and regulations of the Honey Packers and Importers Research, Promotion, Consumer Education and Industry Information Order, effective May 2008.

-The Honey Board began in the mid-1980s when a group of honey producers and other industry representatives got together to discuss a powerful new idea: What would happen if they pooled their resources to work to spread the word about honey?
+The National Honey Board began in the mid-1980s when a group of honey producers and other industry representatives got together to discuss a powerful new idea: What would happen if they pooled their resources to work to spread the word about honey?
 By working together, they theorized, the industry could advertise, conduct research and promote honey in ways that were simply too costly and time consuming without a cooperative effort.
 The original National Honey Board was authorized by an Act of Congress and established under the rules and regulations of a subsequent Federal Order.
-The Board began operations in early 1987.
+The Board began operation in early 1987.

 In April 2008, the first handlers and importers of honey and honey products voted to approve a new national honey packers and importers program.
 The vote was taken in a referendum conducted by USDA's Agricultural Marketing Service (AMS).
 Operations of the previous Honey Board were picked up by this new program and the name National Honey Board was kept.
 The Board is authorized by the Commodity Promotion, Research and Information Act of 1996 and was established under the rules and regulations of the Honey Packers and Importers Research, Promotion, Consumer Education and Industry Information Order that was published in the Federal Register on May 21, 2008.
 The Board's programs are administered under USDA supervision.